Upturn Seeks a Research Associate

 - Provide support and feedback on major organizational policies, processes, and decisions.

-You will join a small and growing organization that is collaborative, energetic, and fun.
+In this role, you will join a growing organization that is collaborative, energetic, and fun.
 We will actively invest in your professional growth through training, feedback, and support.
 We are committed to building an inclusive, flexible, and welcoming workplace.
 We have a transparent culture and strive to include our entire staff when making strategic decisions.

 The Research Associate salary begins at $65,000.
 For more details, see our compensation policy, which includes a description of roles and responsibilities at Upturn.

-We provide a generous and comprehensive benefits package, including health, dental, vision, and disability insurance; a 403(b) retirement plan with a 10% employer contribution; open paid time off and flexible work hours; a monthly transit benefit; employer-sponsored medical and dependent care FSAs; and free lunch.
+We provide a generous and comprehensive benefits package, including health, dental, vision, and disability insurance; a 403(b) retirement plan with a 10% employer contribution; open paid time off and flexible work hours; a monthly transit benefit for DC-based employees; employer-sponsored medical and dependent care FSAs; and a monthly home office stipend.
 We provide a one-time relocation stipend of $2,000 to new hires moving to DC.

 We welcome applicants from a broad range of backgrounds, especially those with lived experience with our areas of work.
 We’re looking for someone who is:

-- Interested in law and policy.
+- Interested in law, policy, and the criminal legal system in particular.
 This interest could be demonstrated through academic coursework, work experience, internships, volunteer work, or other lived experiences.
-If you don’t have specific experience but are interested in law and policy, please apply — we will help you develop these skills.

 - Committed to advancing racial and economic justice.